Vixy88/100-days-of-code/log.md

 **Thoughts:**
 It was difficult working with JS and making the loop work, I still dont fully grasp how and why the loop works and when to use it but W3 school examples were good and I used them to make a dynamic header with buttons

+### Day 11-12: March 21-22, 2020 (MYSQL, CRUD, CSS)

+**Today's Progress**:
+ have started the SQL tutorial on
+@freeCodeCamp
+ so that I can setup a database for the website which should hopefully help me with the search engine I am trying to create!

+**Thoughts:**
+C.R.U.D (Create, Read, Update, Delete).
+Difficult to find time with the kids and Abbie all in the house.
+But I am constantly thinking off how I can connect the searchbar with a database that can provide the results I need.
+I also found a place that has similar data to what I need, so if I could get a crawler on that it would be perfect!!